How to start selling photos and illustrations on microstock

 Step 2.
 Getting approved

-After your registration, agency needs to review your work – you have to send them your best sample images (3–10) and they will decide if you are good enough for them.
-If yes, you can start uploading your files.
-If no, you have to work on yourself, select some better images and try again (or try again on some other agency).
-Some agencies don't use this step – it means, that you can start uploading your photos and illustrations immediately ( Dreamstime, Fotolia, BigStockPhoto, 123RF or Crestock).
+After your registration, the agency needs to review your work – you have to send them your best sample images (3–10) and they will decide if you are good enough for them.
+If so, you can start uploading your files.
+If not, you have to work on yourself, select some better images and try again (or try again on some other agency).
+Some agencies don’t use this step – it means, that you can start uploading your photos and illustrations immediately ( Dreamstime, Fotolia, BigStockPhoto, 123RF or Crestock).
 Others are quite hard – check some articles with acceptance tips and tricks.

 Step 3.
 Uploading images